-Persons who believe they have been sexually assaulted or who have been the victim of any type of sex offense should immediately report the incident to the University of Maryland, Baltimore Police Force by dialing 6-6882 (410-706-6882) or 6-3333 (410-706-3333).
+Persons who believe they have been sexually assaulted or who have been the victim of any type of sex offense should immediately report the incident to the University of Maryland, Baltimore Police Force by dialing 6-6882 (410-706-6882) or 6-3333 (410-706-3333), the campus Title IX Coordinator by dialing 6-1850 (410-706-1850), or both.
+The Title IX Coordinator can assist with notification of off-campus authorities, obtaining medical attention, accessing counseling on and off campus, and providing information about additional campus resources and applicable policies and procedures.
 The following is strongly suggested:

-- 1. Get to a safe place. - 2.
-Call the police immediately. - 3.
+Get to a safe place.

+Call the police and/or the campus Title IX Coordinator immediately.

 If you are not sure about prosecution, but you might want to prosecute later, you are encouraged to obtain a medical evidentiary examination.
-You are encouraged to file a police report and you always have the right to change your mind and not to pursue a criminal complaint. - 4.
-If you are not sure what to do, you can call the Rape Crisis Hotline at 410-828-6390 or The Maryland Coalition Against Sexual Assault at 1-800-656-HOPE (4673).
-The advocate will provide you with options and you will not need to give your name. - 5.
+You are encouraged to file a police report and you always have the right to change your mind and not to pursue a criminal complaint.

+If you are not sure what to do, you can call the National Sexual Assault Hotline at 1-800-656-HOPE (4673), or TurnAround, Inc., a Rape Crisis and Recovery Center, at 410-377-8111 or its Hotline at 443-279-0379.
+The advocate will provide you with options and you will not need to give your name.

 Do not bathe, shower, douche, change your clothes or disturb anything at the crime scene.
-Extremely valuable physical evidence can be obtained from you, your clothing, and objects at the scene of the crime. - 6.
+Extremely valuable physical evidence can be obtained from you, your clothing, and objects at the scene of the crime.

 If you do not wish to make a report to the police, you are still encouraged to seek professional medical advice.
 It is important not to forget the possibility of sexually transmitted diseases and/or pregnancy.

+Refer to the UMB Procedures on Sexual Assault, Attachment IV, and the USM Policy on Sexual Assault, Attachment VI.